Tanzania- Expert reviews

 And when you consider all the other options available to mix up your African experience – scuba diving and beach bumming on Zanzibar; mingling with proud traditional tribes like the Maasai, Barabaig and Sandawe; and climbing Mt Kilimanjaro, to name a few – it becomes clear why it doesn’t get any better than Tanzania.

 Tanzania - Classic African Safari Destination

-Despite these caveats, I wholeheartedly recommend Tanzania as a safari destination, for both first-time and seasoned safari-goers.
+Despite this caveat, I wholeheartedly recommend Tanzania as a safari destination, for both first-time and seasoned safari-goers.
 There are few areas of the continent that offer the amount, variety and accessibility of wildlife that Tanzania does, against such a scenic backdrop.
 And, the country's three distinct safari 'circuits' - northern, southern and western - are each unique in terms of animal populations and topography.
-As an added benefit, Tanzania's coastline is wonderful, with idyllic islands and beaches that serve as a satisfying post-safari respite.
+As an added benefit, Tanzania's coastline is wonderful, with idyllic islands and beaches that serve as a satisfying post-safari respite.... more

 Much More than a Migration Destination